-At this point I assume you have seen many pitches made by your competition and you are right to assume that they could make a great template for for learning how to successfully pitch your project.
+At this point, I assume you have seen many pitches made by your competition and you are right to assume that they could make a great template for learning how to successfully pitch your project.

 The video in which you make your pitch is the most important part of your campaign.
 This is the first thing potential backers will see and in many cases the only thing they will see out of all the material you will prepare for your campaign.

 Most people will make up their mind about you and the product you are going to offer based on that video.
 This means that you have to spend the very big part of your per-campaign preparations on it.

 High production value is a must.
 Especially the sound quality.
 Some people may forgive the low resolution in a video, but none will forgive you if they can’t hear you.
 Those videos are a form of communication, so people need to understand what you are saying.